zachzeyuwang/tracing-vs-freehand/README.md

         "path": string (Unix timestamp, x, y coordinates at each vertex separated by comma) "pressure": string (pressure value at each vertex separated by comma) "color": string (hex code, e.g., "#000000")
-        "width": integer (stroke width on a 800x800 canvas) "opacity": float (alpha value from 0 to 1)
+        "width": integer (stroke width on an 800x800 canvas) "opacity": float (alpha value from 0 to 1)
       }
       ...